6 of the top must-see sights in Majorca

 Whether you're looking for a lively late night hub or a more laid back, sophisticated place to chill out, you'll find it on this Balearic Island.
 Nevertheless, it can be tricky narrowing down where to start.
 If you're planning a trip and deciding how best to use your time, our rundown of the unmissable must-see sights is for you.

 Planning a holiday to Majorca?
-Check out the latest deals on all inclusive holidays with First Choice*, which departs from airports across the UK all year round.
+Check out the latest holiday deals from TUI*, which departs from airports across the UK all year round.

 1. Caves of Drach